JoniGG/JustUp-MQL-Framework/README.md

 **Setting up the framework**
 <p>The framework has some settings that you can adjust to your own style and needs.<br>
 This settings are located in the folder *JustUp-MQL-Framework/internal* in a file with the name *settings.mqh*.
-Below will be explained all the settings variables and what do they do.
+Below will be explained all the settings variables and what do they do.</p>
 <ol>
 <li>`_ALLOW_INTERFACE_`: This will load or not the framework interface when loading it on an expert advisor</li>
 <li>`_DEACTIVATE_LOGO_`: This will load the framework logo to the chart when loading it on an expert advisor</li>